Brother Profile KH552 for Paige, July 2026

 • Bottle with oil

-The hard copy of the manual will not be included but it can be found here.
-Additionally,
+The hard copy of the manual will not be included, but it can be found here.

 All these assesories are shown in the picture below.

-The assesories fit nicely into a special toolbox.
+The accessories fit nicely into a special toolbox.

 And the toolbox then sits on the bed.
 So, you have all you need for your knitting set up in one place.